state-alchemists/zrb/docs/getting-started.md

 # Creating a Task

+A task is the smallest unit of job definition.
+You can link your tasks together to form a more complex workflow.

 Zrb has a powerful command to create tasks under a project.
 Let's re-create the tasks we make in our [README.md](../README.md).

 The goal of the tasks is to download any public CSV dataset and provide the statistical properties of the dataset.
 To do that, you need to:

 - Ensure that you have Pandas installed on your machine
 - Ensure that you have downloaded the dataset
 - Run the Python script to get the statistical properties of the dataset